pedrohomero/backend-engineering-challenge/README.md

 If you found this repository it probably means that you are participating in our recruitment process.
 Thank you for your time and energy.
 If that's not the case please take a look at our [openings](https://unbabel.com/careers/) and apply!

-Please fork this repo before you start working on the challenge, read it careful and take your time and think about the solution.
+Please fork this repo before you start working on the challenge, read it careful, take your time and think about the solution.
 Also, please fork this repository because we will evaluate the code on the fork.

 This is an opportunity for us both to work together and get to know each other in a more technical way.
 If have some doubt please open and issue and we'll reach out to help.